Last updated: September 15, 2023

 |Inferences||Includes inferences drawn from other personal information that we collect to create a profile reflecting an individual’s preferences, characteristics, predispositions, behavior, attitudes, intelligence, abilities or aptitudes.
 For example, we may analyze personal information in order to identify the offers and information that may be most relevant to customers, so that we can better reach them with relevant offers and ads.||

 Sources of Personal Information.
-As further described in the Collection of Personal Information section above, we may collect personal information from the following sources:
+We may collect personal information from the following sources:

 - directly from the individual